michal-h21/vim-zettel/README.md

 - `gZ` command in the normal mode – replace file path under cursor with Wiki link

-## Generate index of tags or links

 ## Useful Vimwiki commands

 - `:VimwikiBacklinks` - display files that link to the current page
 - `:VimwikiCheckLinks`- display files that no other file links to
-- `:VimwikiGenerateTags`- generate index of notes sorted by tags in the current page

 ## Import text from the command line